webtorrent/webtorrent/README.md

 - WebTorrent bootstrap DHT node does *a bit* more work than a BitTorrent one since it must do WebRTC signaling.
 (Not a huge deal)

-## TODO for basic working version
+## Todo for basic working bitorrent client as chrome app

-- Build bittorrent client as Chrome App (connects to normal BT network)
 - ~~Use UDP/TCP APIs~~
 - ~~Support DHT~~
 - ~~Support peer wire protocol~~
 - ~~Support magnet links (fetching .torrent from network)~~
 - Basic UI
 - Fetching logic
 - Large file saving (downloading in-memory for now, later IndexedDB/FileSystem API)
 - Streaming video, options:
   - HTTP stream to VLC, like peerflix
   - MediaSource into `video` tag
   - Flash player for other media types

-## Todo eventually
+## Todo for webtorrent

 - DHT over WebRTC (add new method for peer introduction)
   - Use bootstrap server for initial introduction